tighten/ziggy/CONTRIBUTING.md

 Please write tests for any fixes or new features you contribute.
 We use [Orchestra Testbench](http://orchestraplatform.com/docs/latest/components/testbench/) as our base PHPUnit test for PHP and [Mocha](https://mochajs.org) for testing our JavaScript.

+You can run PHP tests with `vendor/bin/phpunit` and JavaScript tests with `npm run test`.

 If you need any help with this please don't hesitate to ask.

 ## Requirements